jbszczepaniak/dynamodb-with-go/episode1/post.md

 `PartitionKeyTable` is the name of the DynamoDB table that is defined in the [`template.yml`](../pkg/dynamo/testdata/template.yml) file.
 File itself follows format of CloudFormation templates.

-What we received in return is `db` - connection to the database, and `cleanup` method which needs to be called after every test.
+`SetupTable` returns `db` - connection to the database, and `cleanup` method which needs to be called after every test.
 You cannot have many tables with the same name in DynamoDB - we need to clean them up.

 ```go